 In MFA the consensus FMFA is computed by the following steps

-SVD of each single block Xk (centred) and dividing each Xk by its first singular value γ1,i , obtaining
+SVD of each single block Zk (centred) and dividing each Zk by its first singular value γ1,k , obtaining

-X[k]=γ1,i-1X[k] (3)
+Zk=γ1,k-1Zk (3)

-All X[k] are concatenated horizontally, obtaining XMFA
+All Zk are concatenated horizontally, obtaining ZMFA

-XMFA=[X[1]|X[2]|⋯|X[k]|⋯|X[K]] (4)
+ZMFA=[Z1|Z2|⋯|Zk|⋯|ZK] (4)

 PCA is applied on ZMFA which results in a consensus product configuration FMFA.

 Note that more than 2 components can be extracted for visualisation of the consensus product configuration (see also Nestrud and Lawless(2008)).
 The FMFA will thus have dimension (I × L) where L represents the number of PC’s extracted by PCA.
-Typically in practice one looks at only the two first dimensions which have the highest eigenvalue.
+Typically in practice one looks at only the two first components which have the highest eigenvalue.
 However, one can as indicated also investigate component 3 and further.
 One possible argument for considering more than two components is that assessors may use different criteria for their sensory assessments and that this information may possibly be made visible if more than two components are considered.
 This aspect is discussed further when analysing the real data sets below.

 It is important to note that MFA is essentially a multi-block PCA of concatenated matrices.
-There are several names for this in the literature, for instance Tucker-1 (Tucker, 1964), CPCA and Sum-PCA (Smilde et al., 2003) Before doing a concatenated PCA it is a reasonable practice to give the individual blocks the same weight to correct for individual differences in the use of the scale.
+There are several names for this in the literature, for instance Tucker-1 (Tucker, 1964), CPCA and Sum-PCA (Smilde et al., 2003).
+Before doing a concatenated PCA it is a reasonable practice to give the individual blocks the same weight to correct for individual differences in the use of the scale.
 The MFA is just one such possibility, an even more common approach for other types of data is to just divide each block by the square root of the sum of squares (after centring which is always done).

 In MFA, the consensus is obtained as a linear combination of the original data sets and is in this sense more flexible than GPA which only accounts for translation, scaling and rotation differences.
-An important question is whether it is natural and useful to change object distances in this way (which is not done for GPA, see also above).
+An important question is whether it is natural and useful to change object distances in this way (which is not done in GPA, see also above).

 2.5.
 Standardisation of variables

-In standard descriptive sensory analysis, there is always a discussion of whether one should standardise the variables or not prior to PCA.
+In multivariate analysis of standard descriptive sensory analysis, each variable is always mean-centred.
+There is, however, always a discussion of whether one should standardise the variables or not prior to PCA.
 There are arguments for both strategies and there is no obvious unique solution to it.
-The results should, however, be interpreted according to which approach is used (Næs et al., (2010)).
-For napping data, the same discussion can be raised.
-One can argue that the natural solution is to use raw data as they are, since distances in two orthogonal directions are equally important to distances along the same direction.
+The results should, however, be interpreted according to which approach is used (Næs et al., 2010).
+Also for Napping data, the means are subtracted and the same discussion about standardisation can be raised.
+One can argue that the natural solution is to use mean centred data as they are, since distances in two orthogonal directions are equally important to distances along the same direction.
 In this paper we will therefore focus on non-standardised data, but for comparison purposes also present some plots for both possibilities in order to evaluate the effect of standardisation.

 2.6.
 Validation of the methods.